Marriage to a New Zealander Citizen

 Weddings in New Zealand may also reflect the traditional culture of the island.
 Maori weddings will include a ceremonial welcome to the bride and groom, known as a Powhiri, and a traditional warrior challenge.
 The Maori are the native people of New Zealand and their customs and traditions are held in high esteem by many New Zealanders.
 The wedding ceremony will be conducted by a tribal elder and the couple will be blessed in the Maori language.

 Wedding rings made of carved bone or greenstone is also popular amongst those wishing to include the ancient culture of the Maori people in their wedding.
-There is no Maori-flavored Oceania wedding would be complete without the “infinity loops” placed around the necks of the bride and the groom, symbolizing never-ending love.
+There is no Maori-flavoured Oceania wedding would be complete without the “infinity loops” placed around the necks of the bride and the groom, symbolizing never-ending love.

 Traditional Maori Wedding Procedures